Skip To Content

 Experts

-12.5.1 No later than 60 days following the first case management conference, the College shall deliver to the member any expert reports on which it intends to rely.
+12.5.1 No later than 60 days following the first case management conference, the College shall deliver to the registrant any expert reports on which it intends to rely.

-12.5.2 No later than 90 days after the College confirms it has delivered all expert reports it intends to provide, except for reply reports, the member shall deliver to the College any expert reports on which the member intends to rely.
+12.5.2 No later than 90 days after the College confirms it has delivered all expert reports it intends to provide, except for reply reports, the registrant shall deliver to the College any expert reports on which the registrant intends to rely.

 12.5.3 A party who wishes to offer a witness as an expert shall ask the witness to complete Form 12C and shall inform the proposed witness of their duty to assist the Tribunal on matters within their expertise and that this duty overrides any obligation to the person from whom they receive instructions or payment.